Here is a great article written by our friends at Pacific Roof Cleaning

 Commercial surfaces accentuate structural striping

-Smaller residential homes with many windows, doors and comparatively smaller surface areas tend to obscure the pattern effect.
+Smaller residential homes with many windows, doors and comparatively smaller surface areas tend to obscure the pattern effect, discover more here.
 On the other hand, commercial buildings with large monotone surfaces accentuate the effects of structural striping.
 Typically, commercial building walls show the consistent stud pattern that results from both metal and wood studs.

 The best way to remove stud striping

-The safest and most effective method to remove the bacteria that causes stud striping is using a chemical “soft wash” cleaning.
+The safest and most effective method to remove the bacteria is by insulation, learn about First Defense Insulation which can ensure that there is little chances of stud striping by using a chemical “soft wash” cleaning.
 This is true for at least two reasons.
 The first reason is that soft wash cleaning eradicates the bacteria that is the source of the problem.
 While using high pressure may remove the visible bacteria from the surface, it does not kill it.
 The great results from the soft wash method last much longer than cleaning with pressure.
 Another reason for using the softwash method is that it causes no damage.
 Many of the exterior surfaces where stud striping is evident can be damaged from the use of high pressure.
 Chemical cleaning uses no more pressure than a garden hose; yet the results are fast, thorough and effective.